 I’ve handled products cases involving a wide spectrum of products, from residential gas grills to tractor-trailer components.
 Frankly, I enjoy the variety and the opportunity to learn about new industries and products and meet the people who are associated with them.
 I understand, however, that many lawyers – especially plaintiffs’ lawyers – often focus on one product.
 It gives them the ability to develop and expertise on a certain subject and, as a result, handle more cases because of their familiarity.

 I spoke with a plaintiff’s attorney recently who files a lot of litigation on behalf of plaintiffs allegedly injured by portable gas cans.
 Although we didn’t speak at length about the issues involved with the particular product, he mentioned something about an inexpensive component part that prevents fires but was not readily incorporated into the cans themselves by the manufacturers.
-A simple Google search on “gas can litigation” revealed that many plaintiffs’ attorneys actually list this type of litigation on their websites as a distinct area of would-be expertise, proving what the lawyer had impressed upon me: that gas can litigation is big business these days.
+A simple Google search on “gas can litigation” and browsing through the solutions forum revealed that many plaintiffs’ attorneys actually list this type of litigation on their websites as a distinct area of would-be expertise, proving what the lawyer had impressed upon me: that gas can litigation is big business these days.

 I ran across the recent case of Murray v.
 Traxxas Corp., — So.
 3d —, 2D10-3789, 2012 WL 279657 (Fla.
 Dist.
 Ct.
 App.
 Feb.
 1, 2012), which appears to illustrate my colleague’s point.
 The facts of the case are relatively simple.
 Two boys were trying to build a fire using leaves, sticks, and a cigarette lighter at their grandparents’ house so they could roast marshmallows.
 They had trouble lighting it, so they searched for an alternative fuel source.
 What they found in the garage was a portable gas tank containing gasoline.
 As one of the boys tipped the open gas can toward the pile of leaves and the lighter, before any fuel spilled out of the can, an explosion occurred.
 One of the boys sustained severe burns as a result of the explosion.